 5) Isle of May, Scotland

-Only 1.5 km long and 0.5 km wide, this island is home to a startling 285 bird species.
+Only 1.5 km long and 0.5 km wide, this island in the UK is home to a startling 285 bird species.
 Featuring rocky terrain and cliffs, beaches, and a peninsula, it is devoid of predators and a haven for seabirds.
 Among them are the cute Puffins this isle is famous for.
 You can also spot Razorbills, Cormorants, Terns, Guillemots, Black-legged Kittiwakes, and Oystercatchers.

 At the height of the breeding season, this isle can host a humungous 200,000 seabirds!